 Attempts have been made to try and categorise meditation into different types – largely distinguished by different actions of the mind.
 Single pointed, analytical, observation etc…

-From this, comes different styles of meditation such as transcendental meditation, mindfulness meditation, guided meditation through visualisation, open-monitoring meditation etc..The list goes on.
+From this, comes different styles of meditation such as transcendental meditation, mindfulness meditation, yogic meditation etc..The list goes on.

 The Objects of Meditation

 What type of objects do we generally see in the most well-known types of meditation?
-In mindfulness meditation, there is the conscious act of placing the mind most commonly on the breath.
-It could also be belly, which is another very effective technique.
-At the end of the day, it’s about paying attention, whilst servicing awareness.
+In mindfulness meditation, there is the conscious act of placing the mind most commonly on the breath – at the nostrils, the belly or anywhere else for that matter.
+Similarly, any object may serve its purpose when practising dharana & dhyana in the yogic traditions.

-Similarly, the Vedic method involves placing the mind on a divine mantra and repeating it constantly until a feeling of transcendence emerges.
+The Vedic method often described as ‘transcendental meditation’, involves placing the mind on a divine mantra and repeating it constantly until a feeling of transcendence emerges.
 Other forms may involve paying attention to particular thoughts, or sounds as they arise in a non-judging way.
-The object in each case is what is being done to ‘it’, during the meditation.